 The KFHPWA Preferred drug list is a list of prescription drugs, supplies, and devices considered to have acceptable efficacy, safety and cost-effectiveness.
-The Preferred drug list is maintained by a committee consisting of a group of physicians, pharmacists and a consumer representative who review the scientific evidence of these products and determine the Preferred and Non-Preferred status as well as utilization management requirements.
-Preferred drugs generally have better scientific evidence for safety and effectiveness and are more affordable than Non-Preferred drugs.
-The preferred drug list is available at www.kp.org/wa/formulary, or upon request from Member Services.
+The Preferred drug list is maintained by a committee consisting of a group of

 Enrollees may request a coverage determination by contacting Member Services.
 Coverage determination reviews may include requests to cover non-preferred drugs, obtain Preauthorization for a specific drug, or exceptions to other utilization management requirements, such as quantity limits.